Properzia de' Rossi: Later years

-Vasari claimed in later life Properzia devoted herself to engraving to great acclaim.
+Vasari claimed in later life de' Rossi devoted herself to engraving to great acclaim.
 No works have been attributed to her.
 Vasari wrote that her fame spread throughout Italy until it reached the ears of the Pope.
 She died in the same week as Charles V's coronation by Clement VII in Bologna on 24 February 1530.
-Clement VII was told that de' Rossi was a "noble and elevated genius", and was informed of her death as he was on his way to meet her.
+Clement VII was told that de' Rossi was a "noble and elevated genius" and traveled to Bologna to meet her; however, she died before his arrival.
 She was buried in the Della Morte hospital as expressed in her will.
 Vasari stated that her fellow citizens "regarded her during her lifetime as one of the greatest miracles produced by nature in our days".

 De' Rossi in The Lives of the Most Excellent Painters, Sculptors, and Architects

-Although we know of many woman artists in Renaissance Italy, Properzia was the only woman to be included in Vasari's biographies.
-In her life, Vasari gives examples of ancient women from the Classical tradition who achieved extraordinary things, and contemporary female writers, and then states "Nor have they been too proud to set themselves with their little hands, so tender and so white, as if to wrest from us the palm of supremacy, to manual labours, braving the roughness of marble and the unkindly chisels, in order to attain to their desire and thereby win fame", going on to describe Properzia's achievements.
+Although many female artists are known to have worked during the Italian Renaissance, de' Rossi was the only woman to be included in Vasari's biographies.
+In her life, Vasari gives examples of ancient women from the Classical tradition who achieved extraordinary things, and contemporary female writers, and then states "Nor have they been too proud to set themselves with their little hands, so tender and so white, as if to wrest from us the palm of supremacy, to manual labours, braving the roughness of marble and the unkindly chisels, in order to attain to their desire and thereby win fame", going on to describe de' Rossi's achievements.

-Some scholars have seen Vasari's life as shaped only by derogatory assumptions about women, but it can be read in more complex ways, for instance, where Properzia's female body allegorises aspects of contemporary art making.
+Some scholars have seen Vasari's life as shaped only by derogatory assumptions about women, but it can be read in more complex ways, for instance, where de' Rossi's female body allegorises aspects of contemporary art making.
 Vasari does claim that de' Rossi was able to depict Joseph and Potiphar's wife so successfully because she was madly in love with a "handsome young man" who cared little for her, and that in carving this piece she was able to get over her passion.
 This description draws on contemporary notions of women controlled by their passions and by melancholia.